 To test the waters and see what the whole “RV Life” entails!

-Here are 5 reasons why you should rent a recreational vehicle before making the big decision to own.
+Here’s why you should rent a recreational vehicle first, before making the big decision to own.

 1.Try Before You Buy

-Most people typically don’t purchase a car without a test drive.
-Renting an RV is the perfect time to try out what could be a lifelong journey full of amazing adventures.
-With so many RV renting platforms, a variety of motorhomes and trailers are available to try before you buy!
-It is the perfect chance to get a feel for things and see if this hobby or lifestyle is right for you!
+Renting an RV is the great time to try out what could be a lifelong journey full of amazing adventures.
+There’s a variety of motorhomes and travel trailers available on popular RV rental platforms creating the perfect chance to get a feel for things and see if this hobby or lifestyle is right for you.

 2.Learn What There Is To It

-Renting an RV is a great learning experience and chance to figure out if owning a camper is for you or not.
-Renters, who often start out unfamiliar with RVs, can learn from renting a rig without being completely on their own or in the dark.
-It’s a great time to soak up everything there is to know about RVing.
+Renters often start out unfamiliar with RVs and can learn from renting a rig without being completely on their own or in the dark.
+In fact, it’s a great time to soak up everything there is to know about RVing.

-There’s an abundance of things to learn such as: towing or driving an RV, fueling up and fuel costs of RVing, different rig requirements (amps, hookups, site length), the arrival and departure process, the list of supplies and products you will need to stock your own RV with, different campground amenities and rates, and more!
-Renting a camper first is a great way to–not dive– but ease in, and learn from experience without making a HUGE commitment yet.
+There’s an abundance of things to learn such as: towing or driving a unit, fueling up and fuel costs of RVing, different rig requirements (amps, hookups, site length), the arrival and departure process, supplies and products you will need to stock your own RV with, different campground amenities, rates and more.
+Renting a camper first, is a great way to– not dive in– but ease in, and learn from experience without making a HUGE commitment yet.

 3.Determine What RV Is Right For You

 RVs come in all different shapes, sizes, layouts and designs.
-First there are motorhomes: Class A, Class B (Campervans) and Class C. Then the towables: 5th wheels, toy haulers, travel trailers, and teardrop trailers.
-Don’t forget pop-ups and truck campers!
+First there are motorhomes: Class A, Class B (camper vans), and Class C. Then the towables: fifth wheels, toy haulers, travel trailers, and pop-ups.

 Don’t forget about the design!
-From color, appliance, seating, and lighting.
-No wonder it is such a big decision– it’s literally like buying another house!
+From color, appliance, seating, and lighting– no wonder it’s such a big decision– it’s literally like buying another house!

-Renting out a couple different RVs does not have to check off all the boxes on your wishlist– but it will help you in determining what works and doesn’t work for you.
+Renting out an RV (or even a couple different RVs) will certainly help in determining what you like, what works and doesn’t work for you.

 4.Make Sure You Can Pull Or Drive An RV

 Many often overlook this and are captivated by the amazing destinations and fun adventures RVing can bring.
-It’s just driving right?
-We do it every day!
-And surely, anyone can drive or pull a recreational vehicle with a valid Driver’s License (depending on certain state regulations).
-But, it doesn’t mean that some of us… should…
+It’s just driving, right?
+Surely, anyone can drive or pull a recreational vehicle with a valid driver’s license (depending on certain state regulations).
+However, that doesn’t mean that some of you should

-Handling a large 40-foot motorhome or 5th wheel can be challenging for some.
-Not only that, but you may find that driving is stressful, tedious, or simply not for you.
+Handling a large motorhome or fifth wheel can be challenging.
+Not only that, but you may find that driving an RV is stressful, tedious, or simply not for you.
 Before taking the plunge and having your first time ever driving an RV be out of the dealer’s parking lot– rent one and test these unknown waters.
-Taking it a short distance at first will get you familiar with what you will have to do if you choose to buy your own.
+Taking it a short distance at first will get you familiar with what you’ll have to do if you choose to buy your own

-Taking the wheel not for you?
-Consider renting with delivery so that the camper is placed on site for you.
+If taking the wheel isn’t for you, consider renting an RV that comes with delivery so that the camper is placed on site for you.
 Have your heart set on owning, just not driving?
-Look into getting a seasonal site so that you do not have to move the camper!
+Look into getting a seasonal site so that you don’t have to move the camper.

 5.Is It Really Worth Buying?

-During the process of renting a recreational vehicle and camping in it, you may find that renting, NOT buying, is simply the way to go!
+During the process of renting an RV and camping in it, you may find that renting, NOT buying, is simply the way to go!

-Consider the time and money you will have into camping.
+Consider the time and money you’ll have into camping.
 Is it worth forking out the money and purchasing your own camper only to use it a handful of times during the year?
 Also, think about stocking, fueling, storing, winterizing, maintenance, repairs, and insurance.
-After all, maybe you are better off renting and leaving the not-so-fun part to someone else.
+After all, maybe you’re better off renting and leaving the not-so-fun part up to someone else.

-Check out RVshare.com!
-The customizable renting process puts suitable motorhomes and travel trailers right at the tips of your fingers.
-Select the type, design, accommodations, accessories and more– creating your ideal form of vacation!
+Check out RVshare.com.
+The customizable renting process allows you to select the type, design, accommodations, accessories and more– creating your ideal form of vacation!

 Check out: Renting VS. Buying